Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

 The gluing property can be thought of as a cohomological property that is characteristic of closed immersions.
 Indeed, we only consider it for maps that are ``closed'' in the following sense: \begin{defn} If $\mathcal C$ is a pullback context, then a map $i : Z \to S$ is closed if it has a quasi-admissible complement $j : U \to S$ in the sense of \Cref{defn:complements}. \end{defn}

 Later (\Cref{cor:closed immersions are proper}), we will see that, just as closed immersions are proper, under mild additional hypotheses, the gluing property implies the cohomological properness of \Cref{defn:proper}.
-In fact, if $D$ is a reduced pullback formalism taking values in stable categories, and $i_*$ is fully faithful, then for $D$ to have gluing for $i : Z \to S$ is equivalent to each of the following conditions (see \Cref{prp:loc for stab PF} and \Cref{rmk:ptd gluing}), where $j : U \to S$ is a complement of $i$: \begin{enumerate}
+In fact, if $D$ is a pullback formalism taking values in stable categories and that sends initial objects to the zero category, and $i_*$ is fully faithful, then for $D$ to have gluing for $i : Z \to S$ is equivalent to each of the following conditions (see \Cref{prp:loc for stab PF,rmk:ptd gluing}), where $j : U \to S$ is a complement of $i$: \begin{enumerate}

 \item $i^*, j^*$ are jointly conservative.